idfubar/AV102/week3/pair_programming.md

-... you're not so enormously different in the terms of your skill level or experience with the technology, which let's say it's Rails or JavaScript or Jasmine or whatever it happens to be ... and you're working on it together and you basically taking turns to write code backwards and forwards or taking turns on whatever the activity is.
+... you're not so enormously different in the terms of your skill level or experience with the technology, which let's say it's Rails or JavaScript or Jasmine or whatever it happens to be ... and you're working on it together and you're basically taking turns to write code backwards and forwards or taking turns on whatever the activity is.
 That's really ping pong.
 It's really tight collaboration ... you might have ... we can contrast that with side by side so